oriel-hub/api/docs/intro.rst

    ``/openapi/assets/1234/full``

-To get summary information about Angola you could use:
+To get all the information about India you could use:

-   ``/openapi/countries/Angola/short``
+   ``/openapi/countries/1100/full/India``

+(Note that you have to know the ID, but the URL will appear this way in search results making it easy to read.)

 Latest 10 documents on Climate Change